January 27, 2022

 • Batteries are a great way to protect your home from outages or emergencies, and they also reduce the grid’s reliance on fossil fuel power plants.

-California Solar Mandate 2020: Home Requirements
+California Solar Mandate: Home Requirements

 California’s 2020 Solar Mandate requires all newly built homes to install solar photovoltaic systems.
 These requirements are based on the floor area of the home and the climate zone.
-There may be exceptions to the mandate, like property being too shaded or having too small a roof to install solar panels.

 The solar panel systems must be sized to provide for the full annual energy usage of the home.
 In order to increase home energy efficiency, it’s expected that sizes will generally range between 2.7 kilowatts and 5.7 kilowatts under the new Title 24 requirements.
 These average system sizes take into consideration the fact that new homes will also include other technology that will enable them to be more energy-efficient overall.